CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

                         <div>Configuration for Child fabrics in multisite (MSD) deployments</div>
                         <div>Only applicable for Parent multisite fabrics</div>
                         <div>Defines VRF behavior on each Child fabric</div>
-                        <div>If not specified, Child fabrics will default the required properties</div>
                         <div>Not supported with state &#x27;deleted&#x27;</div>
                 </td>
             </tr>